dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-azure-blobstorage.md

       ]'
 ```

-will create the blob file in the containter with key as filename and value as the contents of file.
+creates the blob file in the containter with `key` as filename and `value` as the contents of file.

 ## Concurrency

-Azure Blob Storage state concurrency is achieved by using `ETag`s according to [the official documenation](https://docs.microsoft.com/en-us/azure/storage/common/storage-concurrency#managing-concurrency-in-blob-storage).
+Azure Blob Storage state concurrency is achieved by using `ETag`s according to [the Azure Blob Storage documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-concurrency#managing-concurrency-in-blob-storage).

 ## Related links
 - [Basic schema for a Dapr component]({{< ref component-schema >}})